 This morning, you will be driven back to Kigali to catch a two-hour-and-20-minute flight to Dar es Salaam in Tanzania.
 (Visas can be purchased on arrival, but the process is bureaucratic and slow, so it is better to obtain one in the United States.)

-An early-morning flight back to Dar es Salaam will connect with a 20-minute shuttle by light aircraft to the island of Zanzibar.
+This morning, take a 20-minute shuttle by light aircraft to the island of Zanzibar.
 On arrival, head for lunch in Stone Town, the historic center of the island’s capital.
 At one time, Zanzibar was a wealthy trading (and slaving) port, under the control of the sultan of Oman.
 Many fine old mansions remain.
 After lunch, transfer by car and then speedboat to the tiny private islet of Mnemba, three miles offshore, which is ringed by powdery-white sand, luminous turquoise water and pristine coral reefs.

 &Beyond Mnemba Island is an extraordinarily romantic hideaway of just 10 airy, rustic bungalows, tucked amid pines and palms, each with its own personal butler.
 It is an ideal place to do absolutely nothing, but if lotus eating starts to become tedious, there is a PADI-certified dive school, or you can fly-fish for bonefish, snorkel or kayak.
 Beachside massages are also available.

 All good things come to an end, so after returning to Zanzibar and Dar es Salaam, board the 90-minute flight to Nairobi.
 There you will connect onto a night flight to Europe and the United States.

 Contact a travel advisor to book your custom itinerary.
 Fill out the form or call (630) 734-4610.